edemko/words-words-words/src/articles/crypto.md

     Atlassian recommends checking for an existing key pair.
     If `ssh-keygen` really does just use a default, this seems like wise advice.

-Because the private key is sensitive, many guides recommend encrypting it.
+Because the private key is sensitive, many guides recommend adding a passphrase on it.
 Both `ssh-keygen` and PuttyGen have this capability built-in.
 They ask for a passphrase that I assume is then given to a key derivation function, but leaving the passphrase blank skips the encryption step.
 Certainly on a computer on which I am not the sole administrator, I should encrypt my private key.
-Similarly if they key exists on an unencrypted storage medium.
+The same holds for keys exist on an unencrypted storage medium with no physical access controls.

 !!! caution "To-Do"
     I noticed that PuttyGen has a field for "comment".